 Interdisciplinary teams and innovative solutions are required for complex problems, but leaders still must continually ask the right questions to forge an inclusive approach that brings out the best in the community.

-Jennifer Grimes, BA, MA, is an intern at Harvard University, National Preparedness Leadership Initiative and the research coordinator for Harvard Faculty Physicians Fellowship in Disaster Medicine, an affiliated fellowship of the Harvard Humanitarian Initiative.
-She also is a blogger for Psychology Today and author of the individual differences blog, The Inner Voice.
-Previously, she was: a clinical research assistant at Athinoula A. Martinos Center for Biomedical Imaging; a research assistant at Harvard University Psychology Department’s Systems Neuroscience of Psychopathology Lab as well as the Social Cognitive and Affective Neuroscience Lab.
+Jennifer Grimes, B.A., M.A., is a medical student at the Warren Alpert Medical School at Brown University.
+Previously, she was: an intern at Harvard University, National Preparedness Leadership Initiative; the research coordinator for Harvard Faculty Physicians Fellowship in Disaster Medicine, an affiliated fellowship of the Harvard Humanitarian Initiative; a clinical research assistant at Athinoula A. Martinos Center for Biomedical Imaging; as well as a research assistant at Harvard University Psychology Department’s Systems Neuroscience of Psychopathology Lab and at the Social Cognitive and Affective Neuroscience Lab.